What Is Perm Press? A Complete Guide to This Laundry Setting

 Why Dry Cleaning Is Best for Leather Jackets

-Leather is a durable but delicate material.
-Traditional washing methods can strip it of natural oils, cause warping, or even crack the surface.
+Leather is durable but delicate.
+Traditional washing methods can strip natural oils, cause warping, or even crack the surface.
 Dry cleaners who specialize in leather use gentle, moisture-free solvents and conditioning treatments that clean your jacket without damaging it.
+For more on professional care, see Mastering Garment Care: Should You Wash Before Dry Cleaning?

 Can You Wash Leather at Home?

 DIY leather cleaning can be risky.
 Water and harsh soaps may cause permanent damage.
-While you can spot-clean with a damp cloth, full cleaning and odor removal are best handled by professionals.
+While spot-cleaning with a damp cloth is sometimes okay, full cleaning and odor removal are best handled by professionals.
 If you’re unsure, it’s always safer to trust your jacket to experts.
+Learn why professionals are preferred in Choosing Between Dry Cleaning and Washing: A Guide to Proper Garment Care.

 How to Choose the Right Dry Cleaner for Leather